-Whisk 1/4 cup lemon juice, olive oil, oregano, and a dash of salt and pepper in a large bowl.
+Whisk 1/4 cup of the lemon juice, olive oil, oregano, and a dash of salt and pepper in a large bowl.
 Add salmon fillets, turning to coat.
 Refrigerate salmon for 10 minutes.

 Preheat grill for medium-high heat.
 Brush and oil grill grates.
-Grill salmon about 4 minutes a side, depending on thickness of salmon and type of grill.
+Grill salmon about 4 minutes a side, depending on the thickness of salmon and the type of grill.

-Divide salmon among four plates.
+Divide salmon among 4 plates.
 Serve with a drizzle of lemon caper sauce over each salmon fillet.